OnstakInc/cisco-tetration-hol/labguide/module26/README.md

 # Cisco Tetration - Hands-On Lab

 ## Module26: Security Visibility & Monitoring
+In this module we will review key security visibility and monitoring features of Tetration such as the Security dashboard, Vulnerability dashboard, and others.
+We'll also investigate configuration of Alert triggers and the multiple alert destinations that can be configured.

+---
 <a href="https://cisco-tetration-hol-content.s3.amazonaws.com/videos/26_security_visibility_monitoring.mp4" style="font-weight:bold"><img src="https://onstakinc.github.io/cisco-tetration-hol/labguide/diagrams/images/video_icon_mini.png"> Click here to view a video reviewing the Security and Vulnerability Dashboards.</a>

+---
 ### Steps for this Module
 <a href="#step-001" style="font-weight:bold">Step 001 - Examine Vulerability Score</a>
 <a href="#step-002" style="font-weight:bold">Step 002 - Review Vulnerability Score Help</a>